SuperCh-SE-NCSU/Homework-3-Report/hw3.md

 [2,1,0,0,0,0],
 [0,0,0,0,0,0]]
 ```
 - The high volatility of platform and the low experience of programmer will lead to bad smell.
+Because when platform is not stable and programmers have limited experience, the effort of project will increase and make project hard to finish in time.

 #### Bad smell3
 ```